 A key measure to gauge our progress is Net Promoter Score (NPS) based on the question of how likely families are to recommend us to their families and friends.

-On this graph, the blue bars reflect our 2019 and 2020 NPS.
+On this graph, the dark bars reflect our 2022 and 2023 NPS.
 The green bar represents our annual goal.

 (Higher is better.)